Anal Cancer Treatment

 New patients often see a provider the same day they call, allowing therapy to begin as soon as possible, as early detection and treatment are key for long-term survival.
 Care before and after treatment is designed to rapidly restore health and get patients back to normal activity as soon as possible.
-All cases are reviewed at our weekly Anal Cancer tumor board (a multi-disciplinary group of experts), ensuring the best treatment is matched with each individual patient.
+Cases are reviewed at our Anal Cancer tumor board — a multi-disciplinary group of experts — ensuring the best treatment is matched with each individual patient.

 Wellness and Rehabilitation

 Our emphasis on cancer, pre-cancerous identification and surveillance, wellness and rehabilitation enhances quality of life for our patients.
 Patient education programs continue to provide support and information after treatment and into recovery.